matm/jQuery-File-Upload-Wiki/Style-Guide.md

 To get the file input button to look like a standard jQuery UI button, some hacks have to be applied, as historically, browsers only allow a very limited styling of file input fields.

 Firefox 4 (and later) is so far the only browser which supports invoking "click"-Events on a completely hidden (*display: none*) file input field.
 This will eventually allow to use any element as button for file selects when this feature is supported across browsers.
-The click event itself is supported on IE, but as far as I know no files will be submitted subsequently.
+The click event itself is supported on IE, but no files will be submitted on subsequent form submits.
 Several browsers prevent submitting files when the input field didn't receive a direct click (or keyboard) event in one way (preventing the click event) or another (not actually submitting any files) as a security precaution.

 Another solution would be to invoke the click event on an invisible (*visibility: hidden* and *width* and *height* set to *1px*) file input field, but this is not supported by Firefox v.
 3.6 and Opera v.
 11.01.